 Cal State Channel Islands is committed to equal educational opportunities for qualified students with disabilities in compliance with Section 504 of the Federal Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.
 The mission of Disability Accommodation Services is to assist students with disabilities to realize their academic and personal potential.
-Students with physical, learning, or other disabilities are encouraged to contact the Disability Accommodations.
+Students with physical, learning, or other disabilities are encouraged to contact the Disability Accommodation Services office at (805) 437-8510 for personal assistance and accommodations.